-Reading through any number of headlines lately, and it seems like the vegetarian lifestyle may be the way to go for our long term health.
+Reading through any number of headlines lately, it seems like the vegetarian lifestyle may be the way to go for our long-term health.

 But, for athletes whose sports put a lot of demand on their bodies, is a vegetarian diet enough to keep them fueled up and performing at their peak?

 Melissa Ball, doctor of physical therapy and resident vegan athlete at UW Health Sports Rehabilitation, helps dispel some of the myths around vegan/vegetarian diets and offers tips to help ensure vegetarian and vegan athletes are getting the nutrients they need.

 Myth: Vegan athletes need to eat more protein.

 Protein is likely the first thing that comes to mind when thinking about vegetarian or vegan diets.
 Athletes’ protein needs are actually based on their body mass, their type of activity/sporting demands (i.e. do they compete in more endurance events, sprinting events, etc.), their overall caloric intake, and their fitness goals (e.g. trying to lose weight, gain lean muscle mass, etc.).

 On average, most athletes require 1.0-1.8 grams of protein per kg of body weight per day.
 This is the same for both vegan/vegetarian athletes and meat-eaters alike; vegan athletes do not inherently NEED more protein.
 Some guidelines suggest that people on a vegan diet consume more protein, because plant proteins have a slightly lower digestibility than animal proteins; however this difference in digestibility is small, and for athletes, a maximum protein intake of about 1.8 grams per kg of body weight is still recommended, whether they be vegan or meat-eater.